English Place Names

 Meaning unknown, probably of Semitic origin.
 It is first mentioned in Egyptian records from the 15th century BC under the name Tmsq.
 It is now the capital city of Syria.

-Danube (River) English
+Danube (River) English, French

 Deben (River) English